noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

   token Bob's balance 0 +33ms
 ```

-In this section, we first created 2 instances of the `PrivateTokenContract` contract abstraction.
-One for each of our deployed accounts.
+In this section, we created 2 instances of the `TokenContract` contract abstraction, one for each of our deployed accounts.
 This contract abstraction offers a Typescript interface reflecting the abi of the contract.
 We then call `getBalance()` as a `view` method.
 View methods can be thought as read-only.
 No transaction is submitted as a result but a user's state can be queried.

 We can see that each account has the expected balance of tokens.